Lee Geunbae: Writing

 Lee Geunbae's early sijos expressed affection for the mother country, his spiritual home country.
 By revealing the spirit of freedom based on humanism, he also displayed how sijo is a free verse form of a certain type, one that reaches the life's inner sides with emotions and rules.
-In the 1960s when he had debuted, there were too many poems in Korea that over-emphasized on social commentary or were difficult to understand.
+In the 1960s when he had debuted, there were too many poems in Korea that overemphasized on social commentary or were difficult to understand.
 In such a time, Lee Geunbae's works contributed towards the revival of traditional lyricism.

 Also, his later works often used historical figures as subject matter, laying out 'historical imagination' with lyrical melody.
 For example, in Chusareul humchida (추사를 훔치다 Stealing Chusa), by poetizing Kim Chŏnghŭi and Kim Byeong-yeon, two greats figures from the Joseon dynasty, he summoned the long gone tradition and beauty of the past.

 He attempts to have the spirit of a seonbi, possessing morality and generosity in a corrupt world.
 However, his ultimate goal is to have a poetic spirit like a sinseon's (a Taoist hermit with mystical powers), that "listens with the eyes, sees with the nose, and talks with the ears."
 As such, through his tranquil sijo, he has visualized the emptiness of the world, and the nature of humanity.
 His works are considered as literary instances where modern society and inner humanity were explored through the traditional form of sijo.